5 Days / 4 Nights

 DAY 1: Welcome to Ireland: Arrive at Dublin Airport.
 Transfer to your Dublin hotel under own arrangements.
 You are free to explore the city at your leisure this afternoon.
 Your hotel will be within walking distance of the city centre.
 Overnight in Dublin

 DAY 3: Ring of Kerry: Today you can enjoy a superb tour of the Iveragh Peninsula, which will give you the opportunity to discover the Ring of Kerry.
 Taking in spectacular scenery such as mountains, peat, bogs, lakes and magnificent views of the Atlantic Ocean.
-Leaving Killarney pass through Killorglin, famous for its Puck Fair, then to Glenbeigh where the cliff road affords panoramic views of the Dingle Peninsula & Dingle Bay.
+Leaving Killarney pass through Killorglin, famous for its Puck Fair, then to Glenbeigh where the cliff road affords panoramic views of the Dingle Peninsula and Dingle Bay.
 Passing through the peat bogs one arrives at the sea town of Waterville.
 Continue to Sneem Village, famous for its brightly coloured houses, before arriving back in Killarney.
 Along the Ring of Kerry stop at a local farm for a sheepdog demonstration.
 Your visit starts with an overview of the different breeds of sheep, followed by an introduction to the farmer’s most important tools, his border collies.
 Next you will see a superb demonstration of sheep herding as the farmer with his dogs demonstrate how, by working together, he can take a flock of sheep from the mountain top to the sheep pen close to the farmyard.
 OPTIONAL: Jaunting Car Ride in Killarney National Park – with Supplement.
 Enjoy transportation of a different kind!
 A pony and trap (also known as a Jaunting Car) helps you discover areas of Killarney National Park that you might not otherwise visit.
 Relax aboard a jaunting car as your Jarvey [driver] takes you through the magnificent scenery of the National Park.
 Today enjoy dinner on your own in one of the many restaurants or pubs in Killarney town.
-Overnight: Kerry (Bed & breakfast)
+Overnight: Kerry (Bed & Breakfast)

-DAY 4: Burren & Cliffs of Moher: Travel northwards to Tarbert & take a short boat ride across the mouth of the River Shannon to land on Clare’s shore at Killimer.
-Travel along the coast to the Cliffs of Moher, the most majestic cliffs in Ireland which rise from the Atlantic Ocean & extend for over 7km.
-On a clear day, you can admire the Aran Islands & Connemara Mountains.
+DAY 4: Burren & Cliffs of Moher: Travel northwards to Tarbert and take a short boat ride across the mouth of the River Shannon to land on Clare’s shore at Killimer.
+Travel along the coast to the Cliffs of Moher, the most majestic cliffs in Ireland which rise from the Atlantic Ocean and extend for over 7km.
+On a clear day, you can admire the Aran Islands and Connemara Mountains.
 Enjoy a tour of the Burren Region.
-The Burren is a strange & unique region in Europe; it is a high plateau of porous limestone situated in Northern Clare.
+The Burren is a strange and unique region in Europe; it is a high plateau of porous limestone situated in Northern Clare.
 The limestone is bare, with no trees growing here or land covering the stone.
 But the Burren is not as deserted as we believe: the cracks allow different types of flowers to grow all year round.
 The rocks hide many caves like Ailwee.
 OPTIONAL: Medieval Banquet at Bunratty Castle – with Supplement Bunratty Castle was built in the 15th century by the Earl of Thomond and stands on the banks of the Raite River in County Clare.
 The Earl was known for his generosity and his lavish entertainment and banquets.
-The entertainment today is provided by the superb Bunratty Singers & is a fitting compliment to the lively mead reception, a fourcourse meal and of course good wine.
-Guests are invited to enjoy an unforgettable evening in the splendour of this magnificent castle & take a true step back in time to Medieval Ireland.
-Overnight: Limerick (Bed & breakfast)
+The entertainment today is provided by the superb Bunratty Singers and is a fitting compliment to the lively mead reception, a fourcourse meal and of course good wine.
+Guests are invited to enjoy an unforgettable evening in the splendour of this magnificent castle and take a true step back in time to Medieval Ireland.
+Overnight: Limerick (Bed & Breakfast)